Tayphong043/teamcity-documentation/topics/configuring-proxy-server.md

 teamcity.https.nonProxyHosts=localhost|*.mydomain.com

 ## For an authenticated proxy add the following properties:
 ### Authentication type. "basic" and "ntlm" values are supported.
-The default is basic.
+The default is "basic".
 teamcity.https.proxyAuthenticationType=basic
-### Login and Password for the proxy:
+### Login and Password for the proxy.
+Used only with the "basic" auth type
 teamcity.https.proxyLogin=login
 teamcity.https.proxyPassword=password
+### Windows NT credentials for NTLM authentication.
+Used only with the "ntlm" auth type
+teamcity.https.proxyAuthentication=NT_credentials
 ```

-> For external Git repositories, the aforementioned settings resolve connection issues only if you switch to the bundled JGit.
-If TeamCity uses the [native Git](git.md#Native+Git+for+VCS-related+operations+on+the+server), you need to manually setup proxy settings in your Git configuration.
-See the following articles for more information:
+> TeamCity proxy settings are automatically propagated to [native Git](git.md#Native+Git+for+VCS-related+operations+on+the+server) configuration.
+However, Git's own configuration has a priority over TeamCity settings.
+See the following articles for more information about setting up native Git proxy configuration:
 >
 > * [Configure Git to use a proxy](https://gist.github.com/evantoli/f8c23a37eb3558ab8765)
 > * [The `git config` reference](https://git-scm.com/docs/git-config)
 >
-{style="warning"}
+> [SSH-related properties](git.md#internalProperties) (`teamcity.git.sshProxyType`, `teamcity.git.sshProxyHost` and `teamcity.git.sshProxyPort`) are propagated to native Git only for the server machine.
+{style="tip"}

 <anchor name="Use+Proxy+to+Connect+Agents+to+TeamCity+Server"/>